Ulay: so you see me

 Auto – Polaroid type 107, montage, text.
 Courtesy of Ulay Foundation

-Expanding this question of identity and its ethics, So you see me features a film of Ulay’s legendary work There is a Criminal Touch to Art, a 30-hour live action performed in Berlin in 1976.
+Expanding this question of identity and its ethics, so you see me features a film of Ulay’s legendary work There is a Criminal Touch to Art, a 30-hour live action performed in Berlin in 1976.
 By stealing a symbol of the ‘German soul’, Carl Spitzweg’s painting The Poor Poet, and hanging it in a Turkish family’s living room, Ulay’s concern with this incredible work was to make people aware of the difficult situation for immigrants in Germany.
-The politics of There is a Criminal Touch to Art are reiterated in two works from the 1990s included in the exhibition; Fortress Europe, Kill Your Pillow (1992)*, Women with Flags (1992-1997) and Bread and Butter (1993), which are part of Ulay’s “Social Experiment” series.
-Operating as critiques of the European Union, specifically its eastward expansion in the 1990s, both works created participatory platforms that sought ethical reactions from audiences to the realities of isolation and discrimination experienced by immigrants, the homeless and those on the margins of society.
+The politics of There is a Criminal Touch to Art are reiterated in works from the 1990s included in the exhibition; Fortress Europe, Kill Your Pillow (1992)*, Women with Flags (1992-1997) and Bread and Butter (1993), which are part of Ulay’s “Social Experiment” series.
+Operating as critiques of the European Union, specifically its eastward expansion in the 1990s, these works created participatory platforms that sought ethical reactions from audiences to the realities of isolation and discrimination experienced by immigrants, the homeless and those on the margins of society.
 Given the current political instabilities Fortress Europe, Kill Your Pillow is a prescient work whose method and ethical focus remains strikingly cogent in 2017.